Krystal Ball: The Next Glass Ceiling

 However, my biggest support during this whole sad episode of my life has come from supporters of Hillary Clinton.
 In effect, they have been telling me that what happened to me could have happened to one of their daughters.
 They will not see their daughters called whores when they run for office just because of some college or post-college party.
 They will not watch the tide of everything they fought for washed away by the public exposure of female sexuality.
 Once again, like the heroes that they were a generation ago when they made their careers, they are stepping up to protect young women like me and to support us and to help us to grow up.
 We are young women.
 And we are dedicated to serving this country.
 And we will run for office.
 And we will win.

-This entry was written by Krystal Ball, Democratic candidate for Virginia's First District, and originally appeared in the Huffington Post.Published by Intern on 10/12/2010
+This entry was written by Krystal Ball, Democratic candidate for Virginia's First District, and originally appeared in the Huffington Post.Published by Kate McCarthy on 10/12/2010